Backslash-Elif/rhythm_keys/README.md

 #### Native environment
 Thythm Keys was developed on Python 3.12.3 with pygame 2.6.1 on both NT and Unix systems.

-#### How to run
+### How to run

 To get started with the game, choose the appropriate executable based on your operating system.
-You can either run the **Windows binary** or the **Unix executable**, both located in the root of the project directory. **It’s essential to keep the directory structure intact.**
+You can either run the **Windows binary** or the **Unix executable**, both located in the root of the project directory. **It's important to keep the directory structure intact.**

 #### Running the Project Directly

 If you prefer to run the script directly instead of using the precompiled executables, you can execute **main.py**.
-This script will automatically detect any missing modules and prompt you to install them for you.
+This script will automatically detect any missing modules and prompt you to attempt the automatic installation.

 **Note for Linux Users**: If your Python installation is system-wide, please take the necessary precautions to avoid any potential issues when installing new modules.